Shardé M. Davis

 Her primary area of specialization is interpersonal communication, with emphases in racial and gender identity, resistance, counter hegemony, and resilience, intra/intergroup dynamics, and supportive communication.
 Her specific line of research explores how Black women’s complex identities — and the power-laden social structures that shape them — influence the way they communicate with close others.
 These interests are represented in her theory, called The Strong Black Woman Collective (SBWC; Davis, 2015).
 The theory explicates how Black women use their communication during group-level interactions with other Black women to collectively manage their marginal position in U.S. society.
 New research on the theory connects Black women’s culturally nuanced behavior to important health and relational outcomes, such as self-reported mental health, well-being, stress and anxiety, relational closeness, and group solidarity and identification.
 While her primary line of research focuses on communication among Black women groups, a secondary interest involves investigating communication behavior of other marginalized groups, like the elderly, people of color, financially-strained families, and divorcing couples.
 Dr. Davis uses a variety of methods from post-positivist, feminist, and critical perspectives to address these inquiries.

-Dr. Davis has published her research in various academic outlets, such as Communication Monographs, Human Communication Research, Journal of Social and Personal Relationships, Health Communication, Women’s Studies in Communication, and Review of Communication.
-Her research has also been featured in media outlets like Clutch Magazine.
-Dr. Davis is involved in various professional communities around the nation, and her service includes serving as the Immediate Past Chair of the African American Communication and Culture Division (AACCD) of the National Communication Association.
-Aside from her academic pursuits, Dr. Davis volunteers her time to organizations and non-profits that support the overall livelihood of Black women and other people of color in the greater Hartford community.
+Dr. Davis has published her research in various academic outlets, such as Communication Monographs, Human Communication Research, Journal of Communication, Health Communication, Psychology of Women Quarterly, Women’s Studies in Communication, and Journal of Social and Personal Relationships.
+Dr. Davis is involved in various professional communities around the nation, and her service includes serving as the Chair of the African American Communication and Culture Division (AACCD) of the National Communication Association as well as an Associate Editor of Communication Monographs and Journal of Social and Personal Relationships.
+Her research has been formally recognized with the 2018 American Postdoctoral Fellowship from the American Association of University Women and the 2019 Ford Foundation Postdoctoral Fellowship.

 Research Interests